 Discover the experience

 This kind-hearted woman left her mark not only on the history of Varennes and Montreal, but also on that of social services in Canada.
-The Sainte-Marguerite-d’Youville Sanctuary, located in her hometown in the Montérégie region, presents Marguerite and her Influence, a new temporary exhibition highlighting the six Grey Nuns’ communities and their major achievements.
-Inspired by their founder, Marguerite d’Youville, the Grey Nuns created hundreds of institutions across the country, including hospitals, orphanages, retirement homes and schools.
+The Sainte-Marguerite-d’Youville Sanctuary, located in her hometown in the Montérégie region, presents Les filles de Marguerite pionnières dans l’Ouest (Marguerite’s Daughters Pioneers in the West), which recounts the difficult journey of four Grey Nuns to Red River (Winnipeg) in 1844 as well as the beginnings of the Sisters who founded numerous settlements in Western Canada.

 If you’re interested in the history of this order, you’ll love the Musée des Ursulines de Trois-Rivières.
 Through guided tours, you’ll learn that they founded the city’s first school for girls and its first hospital.
-The exhibition Nuns, Teachers and… Scientists, presented until April 7, 2024, shows how the Ursulines created programs to teach botany, physics and mineralogy, among other subjects.
-Who said science in the 19th century was only for men?
+Be sure to explore the permanent exhibition Over 300 years of history, which showcases the rich material, memorial and archival heritage of this community of women who dedicated their lives to educating young girls and caring for the sick.

-Founder of Montreal’s first school and of the Congregation of Notre Dame, this audacious and tenacious woman welcomed immigrants and forged respectful ties with the First Nations, leaving Quebec a priceless legacy.
+Founder of Montreal’s first school and of the Congregation of Notre Dame, Marguerite Bourgeoys is an audacious and tenacious woman who welcomed immigrants and forged respectful ties with the First Nations, leaving Quebec a priceless legacy.
 The Marguerite Bourgeoys Historic Site in Montreal presents, among other things, the permanent exhibition Meet Marguerite, which pays tribute to her through a thematic tour that includes an archaeological site and an 18th-century stone vault.

 Sharing an acknowledgment as co-founder of Montreal along with Paul de Chomedey de Maisonneuve, Jeanne Mance was also the founder of the city’s first hospital.
 At the Musée des Hospitalières de l’Hôtel-Dieu de Montréal, you can immerse yourself in the history of Jeanne Mance and the nuns of the Hospitallers of Saint Joseph by visiting the exhibition Exploring a hospital heritage.
 Witness the evolution of medicine and the role of nurses and learn about the health crises that affected Montreal.

-The Augustinian Monastery in Québec City is the place to explore the history of this order that created the first hospital on the continent, north of Mexico: the Hôtel-Dieu de Québec.
-Recounting the evolution of the Augustinians’ spiritual and social commitment through the ages, the permanent exhibition Augustinian Sisters: Healing Body and Soul, presents their work caring for the sick as well as their community’s way of life, thanks to objects selected from the collection of 50,000 artifacts from the Augustinian Sisters’ 12 monastery hospitals.
+The Monastère des Augustines in Québec City is the place to explore the history of this order that created the first hospital on the continent, north of Mexico: the Hôtel-Dieu de Québec.
+Through a journey that blends heritage and well-being, the permanent exhibition Resonances.
+From Their Lives to Ours invites visitors to let the story of the Augustinian Sisters resonate within their own lives.
+You’ll discover their dedication to caring for the sick and their communal way of life through a selection of objects drawn from a collection of over 60,000 artifacts from their 12 monastery hospitals.

-To complement your visit of the exhibition, stop off at the Centre Catherine-de-Saint-Augustin, located in the historic church of the Augustine Monastery.
+To complement your visit of the exhibition, stop off at the Centre Catherine-de-Saint-Augustin, located in the historic church of the Augustinian monastery.
 This place of spirituality is dedicated to the memory of this Augustinian nun, whose responsibilities included caring for the sick and for the nursing staff at Hôtel-Dieu de Québec.
-It’s a wonderful opportunity to learn about this woman that members of the First Nations called “Iakonikonriiostha”, which means “she who beautifies the soul and makes the heart warmer”.
+It’s a wonderful opportunity to learn about this woman that members of the First Nations called Iakonikonriiostha, which means “she who beautifies the soul and makes the heart warmer.”